rdj94/DBMS-comparison/README.md

 # mongodb mysql postgresql comparison
-This is the storage that you implemented to experiment with embedded update deletion DML Query and Spatial Query for Geolife Dataset by mysql,postgresql,mongodb.
+This repository is a repository that is implemented to experiment with spatial queries on the geolife dataset.

+Schemas exist for geolife datasets in each dbms (mysql, postgresql, mongodb) and contain DML experimental results for index, non-index.

 For implementation, I implemented update, delete, and spatial query excluding the insert part in the code in the repository of those who referred.